How do you pick which books to read with your class?

 Fenway and Hattie by Victoria J. Coe

 THEME/TOPIC: friendship, family, moving, growing up, dog training/owning

 SYNOPSIS: Narrated by Fenway, a young Jack Russell terrier, Fenway isn’t happy that his best buddy, a human girl named Hattie, isn’t playing with him anymore.
-Fenway’s perspective is hilarious — and will encourage readers to make inferences to figure out what’s going on.
+Fenway’s perspective is hilarious — and will encourage 3rd grade readers to make inferences to figure out what’s going on.